|Release 1.4||15 September 2013||Associated with Catalogue version 1.0|

 8. Improved detection matching for unique sources (section3.8): A revised approach has been adopted for matching separate source detections in to unique sources on the sky.
 This employs Bayesian methodology.

-9. Addition of fractional excess variance measures (section3.9): The fractional excess variance (and error) is computed by the SAS task, ekstest, for each extracted EPIC timeseries; the catalogue provides values, where this value was computable, for the most variable exposure available for each instrument.
+9. Addition of fractional RMS variability amplitude measures (section3.9): The fractional root-mean-square (RMS) variability amplitude (and error) is computed, via the excess variance, by the SAS task, ekstest, for each extracted EPIC timeseries; the catalogue provides values, where this value was computable, for the most variable exposure available for each instrument.
 This provides a measure of the amplitude of variability above statistical fluctuations.

 XMM-Newton observations considered for inclusion in the 3XMM-DR4 catalogue were those with ODFs available for processing up to 2012 December 08 and which had public release dates up to 2012 December 31.
 No observations taken after the suspected MOS1 event on 2012 December 11 (revolution 2382) have been included.
 After allowing for a small number ( < 100) of observations which failed in processing for a variety of reasons, 7427 observations were available to make the 3XMM-DR4 catalogue.
 Table 2.1 gives the list of the final 7427 observations which are included in the 3XMM-DR4 catalogue.